50 Employee Wellness Program Examples for Any Budget in 2023

 46. Promote the Tobacco Quit Line.

 47. Support participation in smoking cessation activities during work hours.

 49. Provide a health plan sponsored individual, group, or telephone counseling program.

 50. Provide cessation medications through health insurance.

-It may seem a bit overwhelming and you may feel like you have to do a lot more than what is actually necessary.
+It may seem a bit overwhelming, even after all of these employee wellness program examples, and you may feel like you have to do a lot more than what is actually necessary.
 These are many of the employee wellness program examples that our team at WellSteps puts together for companies.